bronwencc/bronwencc.github.io/README.md

-This is the Jekyll version of a theme called Clean Blog (details below) that began as the default for my blog for The Flatiron School/Learn.co, which required seven blog posts.
+This is the Jekyll version of a theme called Clean Blog (details below) that began as the default for my blog for [The Flatiron School/Learn.co](https://flatironschool.com/), which required seven blog posts.
 [The blog](https://bronwencc.github.io) itself focuses on Data Science topics and coding tutorials.

-#### Get the most recent version:
+#### Get the most recent version of this blog theme:
 You can have a look at the latest version from [this StartBootstrap repository](https://github.com/StartBootstrap/startbootstrap-clean-blog-jekyll).

 #### Changes to this template:
 * I have changed the background image to one of my own creation for the About page.
-* Added statement to [post.html](https://github.com/bronwencc/bronwencc.github.io/blob/master/_layouts/post.html) so a post shows "(Edited: date format)" in "Posted by" text when there is a page `updated` variable.
+* Added if statement to [post.html](https://github.com/bronwencc/bronwencc.github.io/blob/master/_layouts/post.html) so a post shows "(Edited: date format)" in "Posted by" text when there is a page `updated` variable.
 * I added a custom error page to show in case of a 404 error when navigating the site, as [404.html](https://github.com/bronwencc/bronwencc.github.io/blob/master/404.html).
+* I opted not to include a "Contact" page and removed its link from the navigation bar.

 # [Start Bootstrap - Clean Blog Jekyll](https://startbootstrap.com/themes/clean-blog-jekyll/) - Official Jekyll Version